amchau/ansible-centos7-kubespray/README.md

 * enable passwordless SSH
 * set hostname

-Add the IP's of your CentOS7 servers in the `hosts.ini`.
+Add the IP's of your Ubuntu servers in the `hosts.ini`.

 ```
 [all]